czechmate777/assignment2/drunkbot/README.md

 </code></pre>

  * **Reasonable Responses (3 points)**<br>
   When a user inputs a phrase that is not in the dictionary of pre-made responses, the drunk bot is able to generate a response based on a simple verb and noun tagging system.
 DrunkBot will try to stay coherent to the topic the user initiates by using a noun and verb pulled from the input.
-This can also produce some very humerous (and drunkenly) responses, adding to the effect of a drunka nd disorderly computer.
+This can also produce some very humorous (and drunkenly) responses, adding to the effect of a drunk and disorderly computer.
  Example generated responses:
 <pre><code>user> So, what did you do this weekend?
 bot> Who are you, comrade question?